mmenegoz/climate_HMA_course/README.md

 Please, consider that the original data is a 32-member ensemble experiment than can be used to investigate the uncertainties related to climate internal variability inherent to the global climate system.

-4. Python environment and package
+4. Python environment and main packages

 To install the environement on your machine, you can do it with: